 Because (I’m simplifying, not for you but for me—if I don’t simplify complex ideas, I can’t use them clinically) their world seems unreal, normal methods of therapy don’t “take.”
 You can try graduated exposure to frightening stimuli, but the person dissociates during the exposure process, so the repertoire (or self, if you will) that gains comfort with the scary stimuli doesn’t affect the repertoire (or self) that operates under stress or in the middle of the night.
 You can talk about what happened and rely, as you usually do, on the therapist’s calmness, interest, and safety to change the conditioned response to the painful material, as usually happens.
 You can try this, but with the genuinely traumatized person, your calmness, interest, and safety have no effect, because the person is so absorbed by accommodating the recollected event or by avoiding it that you become invisible.
 It would be like trying to condition a person into a sense of safety by playing soothing music when the person is wearing headphones playing a horror movie soundtrack.

 It seems like we have lost the battle over labeling PTSD.
 Instead of a life-threatening (or extremely painful or shocking) event, even vicarious trauma now will do.
 This switch was imported from tort law, where in many jurisdictions you can sue someone for negligent infliction of emotional distress only if you witnessed their negligence first-hand.
 Judges decided that hearing about negligence, if it caused, say, the death of a child, should also allow you to collect damages (the legal term for money).
 But we don’t need diagnostic labels to express our sympathy for patients or our sense of justice; we need them, if we need them at all, to tell us what to do.
 We have also lost this battle because PTSD has entered the lay language.
-Further, the word trauma has been appropriated by medicine to mean severe bodily injury, confers legitimacy for psychological reactions among those who think that psychological reactions need legitimacy.
+Further, the word trauma, used in medicine to mean severe bodily injury, confers legitimacy for psychological reactions among those who think that psychological reactions need legitimacy.